Build your own Twitter Bot with Kotlin

 }

-You can run the program from the command line in the directory of the project by running the following command:
+You can run the program from the command line in the project directory using the following command:

 ./gradlew clean build && java -jar ./build/libs/twitter-bot-1.0-SNAPSHOT.jar

-The finished bot is available in the repository from step 2 under the branch name complete_bot
+The completed bot is available in the repository mentioned in Step 2, under the branch name complete_bot at https://github.com/yonatankarp/twitter-bot/tree/complete_bot.

 Did you find this article valuable?